 However at the moment we still seem to generate a large amount of rigid plastic.

-We now buy raw milk direct from the farm, we use refillable glass bottles, this saves plastic going to landfill, significantly reduces the carbon footprint of our milk, and it means we drink milk as it comes from the cow (unprocessed).
+We now buy milk direct from the farm, we use refillable glass bottles, this saves plastic going to landfill, significantly reduces the carbon footprint of our milk, and it means we drink less processed higher quality milk than if we bought a mass produced product.
 We have found it pretty cost neutral as we used to buy supermarket Gold top, and the milk tastes so good.
 The big win is that by refilling our bottles at the farm means at least 210 litre milk cartons not going into the recycling system every year.
-For more on Raw Milk see our Raw Milk page.
+For more on farm milk see our page on the subject.

 THERE’S NOTHING LIKE A CUP OF TEA, BUT DO YOU WANT PLASTIC WITH THAT?